 mezinGO puts trust-building into your control.
 Your reputation instills trust with your potential customers even before they contact you.
 Trust that can’t be bought by any form of advertising.

 mezinGO makes it as easy and comfortable as sending a text to ask for a review.
-It even tracks the requested reviews by employee so you can see who is asking and how they are performing.
+It even tracks the requested reviews by employees so you can see who is asking and how they are performing.

 Your customers are much more likely to leave you a review since they don’t have to download an app. or join anything.

 When you ask the customer to review you they are one click away from the review page on your site.
 If they choose to leave you a positive review they are greeted with a video of you or a professional actor, who thanks them for their review and quickly instructs them on how to easily leave a review.

 If they were unsatisfied they are presented a video message of concern from you asking for their feedback so you can address the issue.
 This helps keep negative reviews off public sites like Yelp for all the world to see.
 Because the form is sent directly to you, you can quickly respond and demonstrate how much you really care about them and their business.